gauri095/task10/README.md

-LaundryMart — CSS Animation Assignment
+# LaundryMart Orbit Animation
-Project Description
-A laundry-service landing page that demonstrates two CSS animation techniques applied to an image:

-Orbit rotation — the image travels in a circular path around a centre point, like a planet orbiting a star.
-Squeeze / scale effect — the image squishes and stretches at different points in the orbit using scaleX and scaleY.
+This project demonstrates a simple CSS animation where an image moves in a circular orbit while also applying a squash/stretch effect.

+The goal of the assignment was to understand how CSS transforms and keyframe animations work.

+---

+## How to Run

+1. Download the project files
+2. Open the folder
+3. Open `index.html` in any web browser